 Bus to ‘Donndorf Hotel Fantaisie’

-Car park available; bus parking spaces only near the town hall
+Car park available; bus parking spaces currently not available

 Café Schloss Fantaisie